MazyaikinaDasha/2LabaCUDA/README.md

 # 2LabaCUDA

-Bilinear image filtering.
+Image filtering.
 Image size is MxN.
 PyCharm 2020 and Cuda Toolkit 10 were used for this work.

 # System configuration